healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 The Silonn is at best an average performing machine, but it has a couple of nice design features and is available in a variety of colors.
 We tested the stainless steel body model, but you can get identical plastic-bodied machines in black, teal, red, silver, and white.
 There is also a model that uses a **smart app** for an additional user interface.

-The average weight per basket was an average low of only **15 oz (427 g)**, but the time per cycle was relatively good at **94 min** and the hourly capacity (9.6 oz / 273 g) was somewhat better than a few other machines.
+The average weight per basket was an average low of only **15 oz (427 g)**, but the time per cycle was relatively good at **94 min** and the hourly capacity (9.6 oz / 273 g) was somewhat better than a few other machines.\[21\] Silonn Countertop Ice Maker Ice Capacity

 Overall, this machine produced good chunky ice bullets with an average weight of **5.6 g**.
 However, the bullers were not always smoothly shaped and sometimes came out looking like spent slugs rather than slender bullets.